zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 - **Base templates**: A base template is a comprehensive set of instructions used to generate a complete NGINX configuration.
 It includes all the necessary directives and parameters to create a functional NGINX configuration from scratch.
 Essentially, it’s the foundational configuration on which your NGINX instance operates.

-- **Augment templates**: An augment template modifies or adds to an existing NGINX configuration.
-It's used to introduce specific functionality, features, or settings without altering the underlying base template.
-Augment templates allow for customization and enhancement of NGINX configurations by overlaying additional directives onto the base setup.
+- **Augment templates**: Augment templates add functionality or modifications to NGINX configurations, or they can be used to compartmentalize configuration elements (such as location blocks or servers) for RBAC purposes.
+Augment templates can be combined with a base template or applied to an existing configuration.

 ### Template resource files {#template-resources}